hyphacoop/one.compost.digital/content/pieces/repairing-the-broken-links/index.md

 It was a strange experience to find Are.na {{< footnote "Arena" >}} while our collaboration on Just Constellations was ending.
 The platform embodied so many of our goals: nurtured within a dedicated community, the platform emphasized human curation as its driving mission, displacing the impersonal touch of most search engine algorithms.
 To see a platform embody the goals we’d staked for ourselves, operationalizing a different model of web connectivity that felt humane and generative instead of distracting and dehumanizing, was both reassuring and melancholic.
 Our distinct approach to connectivity, made effective on this already-vibrant website, reaffirmed our core vision while taking the wind out of our sails.
 Though many other factors pushed us apart, the success of Are.na, now a platform that structures my daily research practices, I marvel at the ways in which another group of people shared our vision and had brought it to wider adoption so successfully.
 Seeing Are.na thrive makes me thankful to have thought through these questions with you before, valuable not just for their contribution to the wider world, but to the personal growth our time together created.

-{{< figure src="arena-demo.gif" alt="A screengrab of scrolling through Arena, demonstrating features such as adding new links, aggregating content, and viewings friends' collections." class="has-shadow" >}}
+{{< figure src="arena-demo.gif" alt="A screengrab of scrolling through Arena, demonstrating features such as adding new links, aggregating content, and viewings friends' collections." class="has-shadow" caption="Image via Annie Howard" >}}

 Through my experiences with NewHive, Just Constellations, and Are.na, the personal growth each has enabled reminds me of the root and branch metaphor typically used in backend web development.
 One can imagine link decay, the persistent loss of web page accessibility affecting nearly half of all links every two years, as a metaphor not dissimilar to the organic processes that guide material decay in the natural world.